Austin-dv-Evans/Austin-dv-Evans/README.md

 Inspired by the upcoming addition of Luna, my new baby girl, I decided it was time for a career change and I couldn't have picked a better one. <br/>
   <br/>
 I am a Flatiron bootcamp grad and I haven't stopped learning since.  <br/>
 As a full stack developer you need a lot of skills.
-Every day I am imporving my skills.  <br/>
+Every day I am improving my skills.  <br/>
 I aim to be the swiss army knife of software engineers.  <br/>
 If you are looking for a dev that is just scratching the surface of his potential, you found him.   <br/>